 - Compare car maintenance costs: Research different mechanics and their services to find the most cost-effective option.
 If you have the skills, you could even do some of the maintenance yourself.

 - Find ways to reduce your fuel costs: Consider carpooling some days or driving more slowly.
 Taking the time to plan your route and look for the cheapest fuel prices can save you money.
-Carpooling with friends or family members can also help reduce fuel costs.
+Carpooling with friends or family members can also help reduce gas costs.

 - Take advantage of any special offers or discounts: Many car dealerships and mechanics offer discounts or promotions that can save you money on car ownership.
 Be sure to ask about any special offers or promotions available.